02.01 Rd6 Other Character Creation Items

 Should the character have a different sort of movement than normal (such as fins for legs), see the Disadvantage (described in the Character Options) for information on how to account for this variability.

 In RonD6, a Space represents a generic measure of distance.
 It can be a square or a hex on a combat map with miniatures and terrain and a general distance on a whiteboard combat map.
-As a general rule, one space is either 5 feet or 2 meters.
-In general a regular human sized creature has a base Move rating of 5, and 6 of they start the game with 3D in Strength or Stamina.
+As a general rule, one space is either 6 feet or 2 yards or 2 meters.
+In general a regular human sized creature has a base Move rating of 5, and 6 if they start the game with 3D in Strength or Stamina.

 Example: A character with 3D in Strength has a Strength Damage of 2D.
-A character with 6D+2 in lifting has a Strength Damage of 3D.
+A character with 6D+2 in Athletics has a Strength Damage of 3D.

 Players of starting characters may select one small weapon and a little protective gear plus a few tools of their characters’ chosen trade, unless there is equipment already listed on the template sheet.
 Some basic equipment is explained in the Equipment; the gamemaster may allow other options.